Skip to main content

 For most cases, we recommend going with run_async=False mode.
 So, the default is False.

-If your application turns run_async on, the app should follow right and efficient ways to use asyncio's non-blocking event loops and aiohttp.
+If your application turns run_async on, the app should follow efficient ways to use asyncio's non-blocking event loops and aiohttp.
 Also, consider using async frameworks and their appropriate runtime.
 Running event loops along with Flask or similar may not be a good fit.

 If you have to simultaneously run WebClient with run_async=True outside an event loop for some reason, sharing a single WebClient instance doesn't work for you.
 Create an instance every time you run the code.
 The run_async=False mode doesn't have such issues.

-I found a bug!
+What if I found a bug?

 How do I contribute?

 What an excellent question.
-First of all, please have a look at our general contributing guidelines.
+First of all, please have a look at our contributor's guide here.

 All done?
 Great!
-While we're super excited to incorporate your new feature, there are a couple of things we want to make sure you've given thought to.
+While we're super excited to incorporate your new feature, there are a couple of things we want to make sure you've given thought to:

-• Please write unit tests for your new code.
+• Please include unit tests for your new code.
 But don't just aim to increase the test coverage, rather, we expect you to have written thoughtful tests that ensure your new feature will continue to work as expected, and to help future contributors to ensure they don't break it!

 • Please document your new feature.
 Think about concrete use cases for your feature, and add a section to the appropriate document, including a complete sample program that demonstrates your feature.
-Don't forget to update the changelog in changelog.rst!

-Including these two items with your pull request will totally make our day---and, more importantly, your future users' days!
+Including these two items with your pull request will totally make our day - and, more importantly, your future users' days!